 - Granulated sugar – Simple white sugar to add just a touch of sweetness.
 A couple tablespoons of honey or agave would be a great substitute.

 - Beer or lager of your choice – One bottle or can of your favorite beer.
 Or if you’re not a beer drinker you can usually find single 12-ounce cans and bottles with the refrigerated liquor.

 - Butter – melted and poured over the top of the batter to give a golden crust.

 How to Make Beer Bread

-Prep: Grease a loaf pan with nonstick cooking spray or melted butter and preheat the oven.
+- Prep: Grease a loaf pan with nonstick cooking spray or melted butter and preheat the oven.
 I like to line the pan with a piece of parchment paper to make it easy to remove the loaf of bread from the pan.

 - Mix.
-Grab a large mixing bowl and combine everything but the melted butter.
-The batter is made from the first 5 ingredients, poured into the prepared pan and the butter is melted and drizzled on top which creates a crunchy crust.
+Grab a large mixing bowl and combine the dry ingredients together, then whisk in the beer.
+The batter is made from the first 5 ingredients, poured into the prepared pan and the butter is melted and drizzled on top which creates a golden, crunchy crust.
 For a softer crust, you can mix the melted butter in with the batter.
-Personally I am a fan of the crunchy texture!
+Personally I love the crunchy texture!

-Bake.
-It takes about 50 minutes or so to bake, but with variances in ovens you want to check it at 45 minutes or bake up to an hour.
+- Bake.
+It takes about 50 minutes or so to bake, but with ovens can vary so you’ll want to check it at 40-45 minutes and possibly bake up to an hour.
 You’ll know it’s done when the top is golden brown and the sides pull away from the pan.
 The toothpick test is always a giveaway – just insert one into the center of the loaf and if all you get are moist crumbs, it’s ready!